MichalPawelec/Feed_Snorlax/README.md

 # Feed_Snorlax

-> Improved version of my first simple JavaScript game (Furry_Game)
+> Improved version of my first simple JavaScript game (Furry_Game).
-> Feed_Snorlax is my second simple JaveScript game.

 ## How to play?
 * Use keyboard arrows to direct Snorlax.